nicholasoxford/Personal-Site-Template/README.md

 [Go here to install NPM.](https://www.npmjs.com/get-npm)

 # About Nuxt Amplify Auth Starter
+Thank you Shadow Smith for the foundations of this template.
+I took his work and tranformed it into a personel site template.

 Nuxt Amplify Auth Starter is a starter template for adding Amplify Auth to a [Nuxt.js](https://nuxtjs.org/) single page web application.
 All you have to do is connect your Amazon Web Services account to it by using the Amplify CLI, and you will be able to add [Amazon Cognito Authentication](https://aws.amazon.com/cognito/) to your app in minutes.

 ## Install and configure the Amplify CLI